List of Downton Abbey characters: Tom Branson

 Thomas Ferguson Niall Branson (played by Allen Leech) was initially the family chauffeur, employed in series one.
 He is an outspoken socialist, Irish nationalist and republican; during luncheons in the servants' hall, he had few qualms about espousing support for early Labour leader Keir Hardie.
+He had 2 brothers, one who operates a garage at Liverpool and another who was killed by the British forces in 1916 Easter Uprising.
 Tom develops feelings for Lady Sybil, with whom he shares political interests and a determined personality.
 After the First World War, Tom and Sybil receive Robert's reluctant blessing and marry in Dublin.
-However, in the third series, Tom and now-pregnant Sybil are forced to flee Ireland after Tom becomes implicated in the burning of an Anglo-Irish nobleman's house.
+However, in the third series, Tom and now-pregnant Sybil are forced to flee Ireland after Tom becomes implicated in the burning of an Anglo-Irish nobleman's house during the Irish Civil War.
 Tom struggles both with grief over Sybil's death in childbirth and with being accepted by the Crawleys and their servants as a new member of the Crawley family.
-At the end of the third series, Tom becomes the land agent for the estate at Violet's suggestion, owing to having grown up on a farm in Ireland.
+At the end of the third series, Tom becomes the land agent for the estate at Violet's suggestion, owing to having grown up on a farm at Bray.
 He helps Matthew and Mary modernise Downton.
 However, Tom still feels he cannot fit in; during a house party at the beginning of series three, he finds conversations with the Crawley family's friends awkward, and his friendship with schoolteacher and fellow socialist Sarah Bunting (played by Daisy Lewis) causes tension with the Crawleys.
-At the end of series five, Tom decides to leave Downton for Boston, Massachusetts with his daughter, but he eventually changes his mind and returns permanently to Downton.
+At the end of series five, Tom decides to leave Downton for Boston, Massachusetts, with his daughter, but he eventually changes his mind and returns permanently to Downton.
 Later in series six, Branson is instrumental in setting up Lady Mary with Henry Talbot, and in the series finale, goes in with Talbot on an automobile dealership.